Get results with AI-powered conversations

 But what most people don’t understand is that even after paying for Plus, you’re not getting the best experience.

-Similarly, you get just a couple of GPT-4.5 messages you can use until hitting a limit.
-Then you have to wait 4-5 days for it to reset.
+Similarly, you get a limited number of GPT-5 messages with the full reasoning budget before being throttled to the lightweight GPT-5 mini.
+Then you have to wait for the cap to reset.
 You have to use the best features very conservatively in ChatGPT.

 DeepSeek, however, doesn’t have any limits — you can use the best features as much as you want without paying a dime.